-On the left is an early six-straight-blade impeller, a design carryover from 1932 and, in fact, the Model A.
+On the left is an early six-straight-blade impeller, a design carryover from 1932 and, in

 Which brings up an interesting point: 75 years since its inception, the Flathead still has that "overheating" cloud hanging over its plank-like heads.
 It isn't a deserved reputation, either, as it isn't entirely from poor engine design.
 According to Jack Schafer-or, more familiarly, Flathead Jack-among other things, incorrect ignition timing is one of the leading culprits; a good part of the blame, however, falls squarely on the two knobs bolted to the front of the block: the water pumps.

 While the Flathead's pumps evolved in Ford's care during the 21 years the company made them, the aftermarket took the design and ran.
 Gone are the vulnerable bushings and even the iffy carbon seals.
 While impellers of yore merely swirled water around the front of the block, modern versions, trimmed and morphed into curved blades by computer development, move water at rates comparable to contemporary standards.
 Most recently, one manufacturer released early and late pump body and pulley combinations once considered improbable to impossible as recently as only a year ago.
 Another manufacturer forgoes the pump-in-block design altogether in favor of a conventional overhead-engine pump design.
 It took us half a century, but we're finally getting a handle on the hot rod world's most illustrious engine.